 The Summer School is over!

 Over 40 scientists and Ph.D. students from around the world enjoyed the event.
-Various pictures and all the lecture material will be available soon on the internal pages.
+Various pictures and some of the lecture material is now accesible through the internal pages.
+The rest of the slides will be available soon.

 Summer School 2014

 Heterogeneous networks of sensors and robotic vehicles open avenues for a class of novel applications.
 Tasks ranging from environmental monitoring to user support within emergency-response scenarios require fundamental and multidisciplinary research, typically spanning computer science, electrical engineering, and mechanical engineering topics in robotics, control, communication, and middleware.

 While the first two summer schools of this series concentrated on research problems within these different domains, the focus of the third summer school was on the combination of all involved areas in the context of real-world scenarios.
 This fourth summer school is now devoted to the application to emergency response scenarios.
 This is tackled by an array of devices ranging from inexpensive, tiny, low power sensor nodes, through high-end data gathering visual sensors and unmanned autonomous vehicles to resource rich and powerful command stations.
 Such a heterogeneity in communication mechanisms, processing and capabilities, and inherent mobility of the different devices constitutes a so-called mixed-mode environment.

 This international summer school surveys research areas in the domain of mixed-mode environments and their application for emergency response.
 It also targets to identify novel opportunities and research directions.